-The SDK is the best way to integrate with a flight stack over MAVLink!
-It is supported by Dronecode, ensuring that it is robust, well tested, and maintained.
+The SDK is the best way to integrate with a flight stack over MAVLink, and it is supported by the Dronecode Foundation, ensuring that it is robust, well tested, and maintained.

 The library provides a simple API for managing one or more vehicles, providing programmatic access to vehicle information and telemetry, and control over missions, movement and other operations.

 The library can run on a vehicle-based companion computer or on a ground-based GCS or mobile device (these devices have significantly more processing power that an ordinary flight controller, enabling tasks like computer vision, obstacle avoidance, and route planning).

 Developers can extend MAVSDK using C++ plugins in order to add any other required MAVLink API (for example, to integrate a flight controller with custom cameras, gimbals, or other hardware over MAVLink).

 Language bindings are actively being developed on top of MAVSDK-C++.

 MAVSDK is a robust and well-tested library that is already being used in production environments.

 Future compatibility is not guaranteed (the API is not "stable").

 - Other cross-platform wrappers are actively being developed.